Introduction

 In the other variant of Karma, you pay for your sins in this life.
 This variant typically however leaves open how exactly you will pay for your sins.
 It just says that “something bad will happen to you”.
 For example, the bad thing may just be that you miss the bus.
 Now, bad things happen all the time.
 In particular, people who have done no harm also occasionally miss the bus.
 Hence, the theory is no better than chance in predicting what will happen.

 Now let us make the theory of Karma more concrete.
 Let’s say: “If you commit a serious crime, then you will suffer consequences that are as severe as the punishment that the secular law provides for them.”
 This theory is still quite vague, but it is concrete enough to show that it is false.
-Out of the world’s 100 most brutal dictators, 50% ruled until their deaths by natural causes 25, 11% enjoyed peaceful retirement, and 8% died peacefully in exile.
-Only 9% were put on trial and executed, 8% were assassinated, 4% were imprisoned, and 4% committed suicide [ibid].
-As an example, take the Chinese dictator Mao Zedong: He was responsible for the torture and killing of more than 30 million people (equivalent to half the population of France).
-And yet, Mao died peacefully while still in office, at the age of 82.
+Out of the world’s 100 most brutal dictators, 50% ruled until their deaths by natural causes88, 11% enjoyed peaceful retirement, and 8% died peacefully in exile.
+Only 9% were put on trial and executed, 8% were assassinated, 4% were imprisoned, and 4% committed suicide.
+As an example, take the Chinese dictator Mao Zedong: He tortured and killed his enemies, and was responsible for millions of executions and deaths.
+And yet, Mao died peacefully while still in office, at the age of 82.89

 So, unfortunately, the theory of Karma is false...
 Thus, it cannot be used to prove the existence of the supernatural.